rthrbrs/styleguide/docs/titles.md

 ## Heads of International Organizations

+In namestraps, provided the title used by person, with no additional information unless necessary.

+???+ note "Examples"
     * UN Secretary-General
     * NATO Secretary General

 ## Military Leaders